 Inserting Clay into Mold:

 Step 14.
-Let the Crystal Clay cure for 12 hours.
+Let the Epoxy Clay cure for 12 hours.
 It will be hard to the touch, but will continue to fully cure for another 72 hours.

 Step 15.
-Once the Crystal Clay is hard to the touch, bend back the mold and remove the faceted charm impression.
+Once the Epoxy Clay is hard to the touch, bend back the mold and remove the faceted charm impression.

 Step 16.
-Double check the Crystal Clay faceted insert will fit into the bezel.
+Double check the Epoxy Clay faceted insert will fit into the bezel.
 If it is too large, use a pair of scissors to cut away a bit of the excess.